isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

 Adobe Experience Platform provides the ability for businesses to complete the following tasks:

-* Access a consumer's cookie-level data or device ID-level data (for ads in mobile apps) within Search, Creative, DSP, or DCO.
+* Access a consumer's cookie-level data or device ID-level data (for ads in mobile apps) within [!DNL Search][!DNL , Creative], [!DNL DSP], or [!DNL DCO].
-* Delete cookie-level data stored within Search, Creative, DSP, or DCO for consumers using a browser; or delete ID-level data stored within DSP for consumers using apps on mobile devices.
+* Delete cookie-level data stored within [!DNL Search][!DNL , Creative], [!DNL DSP], or [!DNL DCO] for consumers using a browser; or delete ID-level data stored within DSP for consumers using apps on mobile devices.
 * Check the status of one or all existing requests.

 ## Required Setup to Send Requests for Advertising Cloud

 To make requests to access and delete consumer personal information from Advertising Cloud, you'll need to:

 1. Deploy a JavaScript library to retrieve and remove your customer's cookies.
-The same library, AdobePrivacy.js, is used for all Adobe Experience Cloud solutions.
+The same library, `AdobePrivacy.js`, is used for all Adobe Experience Cloud solutions.

    >[!IMPORTANT]
    >
    >Requests to some Adobe Experience Cloud solutions don't require the JavaScript library, but requests to Advertising Cloud require it.

    You should deploy the library on the web page from which your customers can submit access and delete requests, such as your company's privacy portal.
-The library helps you retrieve Adobe cookies (namespace ID: gsurferID) so that you can submit these identities as part of access and delete requests via the Adobe Experience Platform Privacy Service API.
+The library helps you retrieve Adobe cookies (namespace ID: `gsurferID`) so that you can submit these identities as part of access and delete requests via the [!DNL  Adobe Experience Platform Privacy Service API].

    When the customer asks to delete personal data, the library also deletes the customer's cookie from the customer's browser.

    >[!NOTE]
    >
    >Deleting personal data is different than opting out, which stops the targeting of an end user with audience segments.
-However, when a consumer asks to delete personal data from Creative, DSP, or DCO, the library also sends a request to Advertising Cloud to opt out the customer from segment targeting.
-For advertisers with Search, we recommend that you provide your customers a link to [https://www.adobe.com/privacy/opt-out.html#customeruse](https://www.adobe.com/privacy/opt-out.html#customeruse), which explains how to opt out of audience segment targeting.
+However, when a consumer asks to delete personal data from [!DNL Creative], [!DNL DSP], or [!DNL DCO], the library also sends a request to Advertising Cloud to opt out the customer from segment targeting.
+For advertisers with [!DNL Search], we recommend that you provide your customers a link to [https://www.adobe.com/privacy/opt-out.html#customeruse](https://www.adobe.com/privacy/opt-out.html#customeruse), which explains how to opt out of audience segment targeting.

 1. Identify your IMS Org ID and make sure it is linked to your Advertising Cloud accounts.